volodymyrhudyma/blog/content/blog/what-are-proptypes-in-react-and-are-they-still-needed.md

 };
 ```

-As you see, the custom validator function takes three arguments:
+As you can see, the custom validator function takes three arguments:

 * `props` - all props that are passed to the component
 * `propName` - the name of the property to be validated
-* `componentName` - the name of the component to be displayed in an error message
+* `componentName` - the name of the component to display in an error message

-The function should return an **Error** object if the validation fails.
-Do not do any **console.warn** or **throw**, as this won't work inside **PropTypes.oneOfType**.
+The function should return an **Error** object if validation fails.
+Do not do any **console.warn** or **throw** as this will not work within **PropTypes.oneOfType**.

 #### Custom Validators For PropTypes.arrayOf and PropTypes.objectOf

-It is possible to create custom validators that will work with **PropTypes.arrayOf** and **PropTypes.objectOf**.
+It is possible to create custom validators that work with **PropTypes.arrayOf** and **PropTypes.objectOf**.

-They will be called for each key in the array or the object:
+They are called for each key in the array or object:

 ```javascript
 const emailValidator = (propValue, key, componentName, location, propFullName) => {